New Year’s Eve 2015 – One Enchanting Evening – A New Year’s Eve Gala with the exceptional NC Revelers Big Band Orchestra. RSVP 919-542-2432

 August 17, 2012 – The General Store Café space was opened as the Pittsboro Roadhouse & General Store with new owner Executive Chef Greg Lewis a Pittsboro resident since 2006.

-June 2012 – Executive Chef Greg Lewis in negotiations about opening the 39 West Street space.
+June 2012 – Executive Chef Greg Lewis began negotiations about opening the 39 West Street space.

 January 27, 2012 - The General Store Café closes its doors due to financial difficulties based on a promising expansion undertaken in 2006 before the economic crash in 2008.